ninjaeae/fishtank-room-clicker/README.md

 - Click on "Load Temporary Add-on" and select the manifest.json file inside the unzipped folder
 - Reload your Fishtank page

-Upcoming changes:
+**Upcoming changes:**
-- Add an option to stay in the Global chatroom regardless of the camera you're watching
+- Add an option to stay in the Global chatroom regardless of which camera you're watching

 Half of it was done using ChatGPT since I barely know js so don't scream at me if it breaks :)